baburciu/netbox-ansible/README.md

 boburciu@WX-5CG020BDT2:~/netbox-ansible-automation$
 ```

+## 4. Add VMs and IP plan

-## 4. To configure VMs and IP prefixes and addresses for virtual interfaces (VM interfaces and VLANifs), we can use the py3 script getting input from an .xls file - in dir __IPplan/__
+### To configure VMs and IP prefixes and addresses for virtual interfaces (VM interfaces and VLANifs), we can use the py3 script getting input from an .xls file - in dir __IPplan/__
 boburciu@WX-5CG020BDT2:~/netbox-ansible-automation$ ` ls -lt IPplan/ `
 ```
 total 380